atreyasha/mv-temporal-rgan/README.md

 A thorough development log for our ideas/progress can be found [here](/docs/todos.md).

-### Citations
+### References

-Relevant BibTeX citations for the above-mentioned papers can be found below:
+Relevant BibTeX entries for the above-mentioned papers can be found below:

 Harutyunyan et al. 2019